Fluctuations and correlations of baryonic chiral partners: Results

 To quantify the differences of fluctuations in the vicinity of the liquid-gas and chiral phase transitions, we calculate the fluctuations as functions of temperature along the trajectories obtained by tracing the remnants of these two transitions, i.e., the corresponding minima of $\partial \sigma / \partial \mu_+$ and $\partial \sigma / \partial \mu_-$ (see the phase diagram in Fig.~\ref{fig:phase_diag}).
 The temperature dependence of $R_{2,1}^{\alpha\beta}$ along the remnant of the liquid-gas phase transition is shown in the left panel of Fig.~\ref{fig:R21_lines}.
 The ratio $R_{2,1}^{++}$ increases toward the critical point of the liquid-gas phase transition, located at $T\simeq 16~$MeV.
 On the other hand, $R_{2,1}^{--}$ stays close to unity, due to thermal suppression of the negative-parity nucleon.
 As a result the $R_{2,1}^{+-}$ vanishes.
 Therefore, as the critical point of the liquid-gas phase transition is approached, the system is dominated by the positive-parity state and the fluctuations are entirely due to its contribution.
 In the right panel of Fig.~\ref{fig:R21_lines}, we show the same quantities along the chiral crossover line.
 All quantities diverge at the chiral critical point, which is located at $T\simeq 7~$MeV.
 In this case, the contribution from the negative-parity state is not negligible close to the critical point.
 Their appearance increases the strength of the correlation between the chiral partners, which becomes large and negatively divergent.
 In turn, the ratio $R_{2,1}^B$ decreases and starts diverging only in the close vicinity of the chiral critical point.
 Our results indicate that the net-proton fluctuations do not necessarily reflect the net-baryon fluctuations at the chiral phase boundary.

 As we have observed, the susceptibility of the negative-parity state becomes dominant in the vicinity of the chiral critical region.
 This is even more readily seen in the ratio of the second to first-order susceptibility.
 Our finding suggests the fluctuations of the negative-parity state provide a good signal to identify the chiral critical point.
 We remark, however, on the simplified nature of this model calculations.
-In the current model, the negative-parity state, $N_-(1535)$, is treated as a stable particle with no width, which is known to be of the order of $\Gamma \approx 150~$MeV~\cite{ParticleDataGroup:2022pth}.
-It would be vital to explore the finite width, and decay properties, and to understand their influence on the fluctuation observables.
+In the current model, the negative-parity state, $N_-(1535)$, is treated as a stable particle rather than resonance with a finite width.
+However, including finite-width effects in a self-consistent way within the relativistic mean-field approach is not a well-laid procedure.
+To stipulate more precise expectations of the role of decays in fluctuation observable would require, e.g., to account for the imaginary part of the self-energy of $N_-(1535)$, as done, e.g., in~\cite{Suenaga:2017wbb} in the context of dense nuclear matter.
+This is one of the issues of our forthcoming studies.